AlexTedeschi/Implementation-of-NETS/README.md

 | FC      | 1M             | 55       |  72.2MB  |[link](https://fsu-my.sharepoint.com/:x:/g/personal/jr21bg_fsu_edu/Ef_89zQEDvxPr0OWN6EAawQBpFM-a1PZOJA2fI9yBURQ2Q?email=sjacobchacko%40fsu.edu&e=X1uuKO) |

 ## 3. Configuration
-We currently implemented the NETS algorithm in JAVA and run on **JDK 17.0.4.1.**
+We currently implemented the NETS algorithm in JAVA and run on **JDK 17.0.4.1.**.
-Code from utilities and non algorithm functions was brought over from the original implementation of NETS Certain printouts, variables, and constructors were eliminated to improve time Main algorithms were recoded in the NETS.java
+Code from utilities and non algorithm functions was brought over from the original implementation of NETS.
+Certain printouts, variables, and constructors were eliminated to improve time.
+Main algorithms were recoded in the NETS.java.

 ## 4. Proposed Parameters
 ```